aws-samples/aws-scps-with-terraform/README.md

 ## terraform-aws-organization-policies

-Deploy SCPs, RCPs, and other organizational policies with Terraform.
+Deploy SCPs, RCPs, and other AWS Organization policies with Terraform.

 ## Module Inputs
 SCP example: